 In case of failure or incorrect operation of the gas metering systems or its parts installed at the exit points to the systems of consumers directly connected to the transmission system, TSO shall ensure that the metering system is fixed and failures are corrected.

+In the event of a failure or incorrect operation of all or part of the gas metering systems installed at the point of entry of the green gas production facilities directly connected to the transmission system, the green gas producer shall ensure that the metering systems are repaired and the errors corrected.

-165.5.
-If case of determined failure, error of the gas metering system installed at the exit point to the consumers system directly connected to the transmission system and in case of its metrological verification, gas quantity shall be metered from the start of failure or error of the gas metering system until the day when the fault or error was corrected or until metrological verification is finished, taking an average consumption of gas consumed in the last 3 days or is metered in other method agreed by the parties.
+In the event of a failure or incorrect operation of the gas metering system installed at the point of exit to the customer's system directly connected to the transmission system or at the entry point from the system of the green gas producer directly connected to the transmission system, and when it is subject to metrological verification, the quantity of gas shall be calculated from the beginning of the failure or incorrect operation of the gas metering system to the date of elimination of the failure or the date of its harmonisation, or until the date of the metrological verification, according to the last 3 day's average consumption of the gas, or in any other manner as may be agreed between the Parties.

 In case of determined metering system failure at the exit points to the distribution systems, the metering system failures shall be corrected according to the procedure determined in the Cooperation Contract concluded between TSO and DSO.

-TSO shall not be responsible for incorrect gas quality and quantity metering data received from DSO or in case of errors in data transferred from DSO to TSO due to fault of DSO.
+TSO shall not be responsible for incorrect gas quality and quantity metering data received from DSO or green gas producer or in case of errors in data transferred from DSO or green gas producer to TSO due to fault of DSO or green gas producer.

 In case of metering equipment failure determined after quantities used for settlement are determined: